JaffParker/vtpayments-test-assignment/README.md

 * The legibility of the code you wrote (ideally we should be able to read it without your help)
 * Your code style (functional and immutable styles are preferred)

+By the way, we already have this feature and simply would like to see how you would approach it.
+So don't worry about it and take your time!

 If you have any questions about the requirements, feel free to contact us.
 For the frameworks and libraries we use, you have Google and official docs :) Good luck!